Loading

 Where:

-Combining sections for compound shapes
+Combining segments for compound shapes

 If there are any holes or voids within the cross sections, their moment of inertia must also be calculated but subtracted from the total.